-Where Reigate School is over-subscribed for any year group, applications for entry in 2022/23 will be ranked in the following order:-
+Where Reigate School is over-subscribed for any year group, applications for entry in 2025/2026 will be ranked in the following order:-

 - 1. Looked after and previously looked after children (see Note 1) - 2.
 Exceptional social/medical need (see Note 2) - 3.
 Children of a member of staff (see Note 3) - 4.
 Siblings (See Note 4) - 5.
-Children for whom the school is the nearest to their home address (see Notes 5 & 6) - 6.
+Children living within the catchment area (see Enclosure 2). - 6.
 Any other children.

 If within any category there are more children than places available, any remaining places will be offered to children who meet that criterion on the basis of proximity of the child's home address to the school.
-The distance will be measured in a straight line from the address point of the child's home address, as set by Ordnance Survey, to the main school gate on Pendleton Road which is used for access by pupils and vehicles.
+The distance will be measured in a straight line from the address point of the child's home address, as set by Ordnance Survey, to the main school gate for pupils to use.
+For example; if the school is oversubscribed from within Criterion 5, children living closest to the school and within the catchment area will be given priority.